Contact Information Contact Information

 Natural Areas Permits

 By applying for a permit you help the Natural Areas Department track activities in natural areas to manage impacts, increase safety and avoid conflicts.
 Permit applications are reviewed and considered based on impacts to the natural area, agricultural and cultural resources, habitat and visitor experience.
-Please take the time to read the information below carefully to determine the type of permit you will need.

 New!
 Changes to Special Use Permits for Research Review Timeline